elmaliturtam294/cs2-triggerbot/CONTRIBUTING.md

 - **Changes Requested**: You may be asked to make changes before the pull request can be merged.
 Please address feedback promptly.

 ## Feature Requests and Feedback

-If you have ideas for new features or improvements, please open an issue with the **Feature Request** label in the [Issue](https://github.com/Jesewe/cs2-triggerbot/issues) tab.

 Thank you for contributing to CS2 TriggerBot and helping make this project better!